Sasuke (TV series): 2012–present: reboot, management change and spinoffs

-2019–2025: format variations, COVID-19 and IOC certification

-By 2019, more than 60% of the international adaptations that had been produced had already ended, with the high costs of production compared to viewership being a primary factor.
-The situation worsened significantly following the outbreak of the COVID-19 pandemic, when production was suspended globally on large scale TV series.
-American Ninja Warriors 12th season featured modified rules and courses to distance competitors, while the remaining global seasons were postponed until late 2020 or into 2021.
-The change in market and year away from broadcasting significantly impacted viewership, with returning series seeing greatly reduced ratings across the board, leading to many series being cancelled after 2022.
-Additionally, Israel and Russia's productions ceased due to the 2022 Ukraine invasion and 2022 Gaza–Israel clashes.
-By mid 2023, only five countries had series in active production: Japan, the United States, France, Germany and Poland.
+In 2015, Yusuke Morimoto became the fourth person to achieve Total Victory.
+Following Sasukes 31st tournament, FOLCOM took over full control of the production of Sasuke.
+2017 additionally saw a full reboot of Kunoichi, featuring redesigned courses more akin to Sasuke.

 In order to regain interest in the series, many adaptations began introducing changes to the format.
 American Ninja Warrior introduced twists such as the Safety Pass, Speed Pass, Power Tower and side by side racing – all changes that would be seen extensively abroad in the 2020s.
 Sasuke would remain the only series that remained true to the roots of the series.

 Following the failure of KuroOvi, GoldEggs sought to create a chain of ninja gyms across Japan titled Ninja Park, which would additionally host in-person competitions under the banner Ninjathlon.
 As part of this process, GoldEggs would file trademark ownership claims over several iconic Sasuke obstacles in both Japan and the United States.
 While unsuccessful in the US, Higuchi and GoldEggs were able to successfully claim six obstacles in Japan.
 As a result, beginning in Sasukes 40th tournament, several obstacles were renamed to avoid legal injunctions, most notably with the Spider Walk being renamed to Spider Run, and Cliffhanger Dimension being renamed to Cliff Dimension.
+The trademark registration for the Spider Walk was rejected on November 8, 2022.